 However, Chateau Lafaurie-Peyraguey and Clos de Lunes (formerly Château Haut Caplane) have taken it one step further.
 Both estates primarily focus their efforts on producing a market-friendly dry white, Clos de Lunes in particular.

 Nevertheless, Sauternes is still renowned for its sweet wines, rather than dry.
 The terroir is utterly unique – the local conditions in this warm and fertile corner of the world include the vital mists that form along the river Ciron on autumn evenings, responsible for aiding the development of the “noble rot” or Botrytis Cinerea, a fungal infection responsible for Sauternes’ inimitable style.
-This peculiar form of mold, in the right humid conditions, forms on the Semillon, Sauvignon Blanc, and Muscadelle grapes during the misty nights, then multiplies in the heat of the day to reduce the grape skins to a brown pulp.
+In the right humid conditions, this peculiar form of mold forms on the Semillon, Sauvignon Blanc, and Muscadelle grapes during the misty nights, then multiplies in the heat of the day to reduce the grape skins to a brown pulp.

 But instead of affecting the grapes with a flavor of rot, Botrytis works miracles, engineering the evaporation of water as it punctures the skins, leading to higher concentrations of sugar, acids, and flavor in the must.
-The result of painstaking fermentation of extremely rich grape juice and aging in small barrels is wine with an intensity of flavor, a smooth, unctuous texture, impeccable freshness and an unparalleled ability to age.
+The result of painstaking fermentation of vibrant grape juice and aging in small barrels is a wine with an intensity of flavor, a smooth, unctuous texture, impeccable freshness, and an unparalleled ability to age.

-All this magic takes place in five communes, including Sauternes and neighboring Barsac, which are entitled to use the name Sauternes under the appellation rules.
+All this magic occurs in five communes, including Sauternes and neighboring Barsac, which are entitled to use the name Sauternes under the appellation rules.
 There are approximately 3200 hectares under vine, producing roughly 480,000 cases of wine per year.
-Style of Sauternes vary almost as much as any other major Bordeaux region, from light and floral, to lush and sumptuous at Chateau Rieussec.
+Sauternes’ style varies almost as much as any other major Bordeaux region, from light and floral to lush and sumptuous at Chateau Rieussec.
 In Barsac Chateaux Climens, Coutet and Doisy-Daene lead the field with wines slightly fresher than Sauternes.
-However, overall standards across the region are very high – one is rarely if ever, disappointed with a bottle of this totally unique and exquisite sweet nectar.
+However, overall standards across the region are very high – one is rarely disappointed with a bottle of this unique and exquisite sweet nectar.